 Rare telephone support offered

-One of the things that struck me since the early days when they were still called Pacific Poker is they always published a phone number for support.
+One of the things that struck me since the early days was that 888 Poker always published a phone number for support.

 They also supported a number of languages and had separate phone numbers for each country.
 The same can’t be said for the PokerStars, the largest poker room in the world, who forces players to wait for an archaic standard email reply.